-The standards of Internal Audit are assessed against the Public Sector Internal Audit Standards (PSIAS) and the results of this have been presented to the Joint Audit Committee in 2016/17.
-An external assessment of Internal Audit against the PSIAS standards will be undertaken in 2017/18.
+The standards of Internal Audit are assessed against the Public Sector Internal Audit Standards (PSIAS) and an external assessment of Internal Audit against the PSIAS standards was undertaken in 2017/18.
+The results of the assessment were positive and service is currently implementing the recommendations from the review.

-During 2016/17 Internal Audit have had an increased focus on the major risks faced by the PCC and the Force.
-This revised approach will allow the Commissioner to have increased confidence in governance, risk management and control processes.
+During 2017/18 Internal Audit has continued the approach of concentrating on the major risks faced by the PCC and the Force.
+This revised approach has allowed the Commissioner to have increased confidence in the governance, risk management and control processes.